 A healthy liver should contain little or no fat.
-Most people with NAFLD only carry small amounts of fat, which doesn't usually cause any symptoms and isn't harmful to the liver.
+Most people with NAFLD only carry small amounts of fat in their liver, which doesn't usually cause any symptoms.
 This early form of the disease is known as simple fatty liver, or steatosis.

 Simple fatty liver is very common in the UK, reflecting the number of people who are obese or overweight.
-It is one of the most common forms of liver disease, with an estimated one in five people in the UK having early forms of NAFLD.
+It is one of the most common forms of liver disease, with an estimated 25-30% people in the UK having early forms of NAFLD.

 Four stages of NAFLD

 NAFLD is very similar to alcoholic liver disease, but is caused by factors other than drinking too much alcohol.
 The four stages are described below.

 Stage 1: simple fatty liver (steatosis)